HumeniukDenys/receive_ssl/README.md

 - RSA keys for certificates(*.key);
 - Full-chains certificates(*.pem).

 !!!
-Important: Before you start issuing a certificate, make sure that the domain is delegated to CloudFlare !!!
+IMPORTANT: Before you start issuing a certificate, make sure that the domain is delegated to CloudFlare !!!

 ## How it use
 1. Create a branch "testing" and clone the project from the "master" branch into it.